 Your Personal Checklist to Having a Successful Training Week

-Muscle gain: 4x a week or more
+Muscle gain: 4 or more workouts per week.

 1. The training split matches your lifestyle and schedule